Overview

 Managing Rate Limits

 OFAuth uses a token bucket system.
 Tokens replenish continuously, allowing short bursts as long as the bucket has capacity.
-When the bucket empties, the API responds with 429 Too Many Requests until enough tokens regenerate.
+When the bucket empties, the API responds with429 Too Many Requests until enough tokens regenerate.
 Access limits apply per connection ID, while other APIs are scoped to the organization level.

 Best Practices